invisibleXML/ixml/tests/steven/readme.md

 * file.inp: sample input for that grammar
 * file.req: the expected output for that input

-MSM has made zip files (well, so far one zip file) containing these tests and test catalogs using the test-catalog vocabulary defined in his ixml-tests repository.
+MSM has made test catalogs for these tests using the test-catalog vocabulary defined in his ixml-tests repository.

 * SP-syntaxtests-package.zip
+* tests-SP-MSM

+For the syntaxtests directory, the result is packaged in a zip file containing the tests and catalogs.
+(No input files or result files are included, because none are needed: none of the tests consume input other than the grammar files, and none produces output.)

-The SP-syntaxtests-package.zip file contains three catalogs, which specify the tests in different
+The SP-syntaxtests-package.zip file contains three catalogs, which specify the tests in different ways:
-ways:

-* In `catalog-as-instance-tests-ixml.xml`, the catalog
-specifies the tests as instance tests, using `../../../ixml.ixml` as the grammar against which they are to be parsed.
+* In `catalog-as-instance-tests-ixml.xml`, the catalog specifies the tests as instance tests, using `../../../ixml.ixml` as the grammar against which they are to be parsed.

-* In `catalog-as-instance-tests-xml.xml`, the catalog
-specifies the tests as instance tests, using `../../../ixml.xml` as the grammar against which they are to be parsed.
+* In `catalog-as-instance-tests-xml.xml`, the catalog specifies the tests as instance tests, using `../../../ixml.xml` as the grammar against which they are to be parsed.
 Processors which don't support the XML form of ixml grammars won't want to bother running these.

-* In `catalog-as-grammar-tests.xml`, the processor
-is to use its inbuilt ixml grammar.
+* In `catalog-as-grammar-tests.xml`, the processor is to use its inbuilt ixml grammar.
 Assuming the processor is using the current ixml grammar, the results should be the same.

-The companion piece `SP-tests-package.zip` should be along real soon now.
+In the directory tests-SP-MSM, a test catalog is packaged with corrected input and result files.
+As noted case by case in the catalog, a number of changes were made, often stripping ungrammatical whitespace from the input files and in some case stripping nonsignficant whitespace from the expected result, to avoid causing problems for XML comparators using deep-equal(), or for other comparators looking at output with different pretty-printing practices.